learn-co-students/react-router-nested-routes-code-along-v-000/README.md

 Here, we've got our `movies` as an object in props.
 We've also got our Router props, from which we've extracted `match`.
 Within the `match` object is `params`, which contains any parameters from the URL path.
-In this case, we only have one, `movieId`, which we defined in __MoviesPage__.
-Combining info from these two props lets us access the specific movie that's ID matches the `movieId` from the path, resulting in the correct movie title being displayed!
+In this case, we only have one, `movieID`, which we defined in __MoviesPage__.
+Combining info from these two props lets us access the specific movie that's ID matches the `movieID` from the path, resulting in the correct movie title being displayed!

 ### Summary